High security datacentres

 Some of the server ranges are also equipped with double power supplies and double network cards, so that the infrastructure is redundant from end to end.

-The OVH datacentres are powered by two separate electrical power supplies and are also equipped with UPS devices.
-Power generators have an initial autonomy of 48hrs to counteract any failure of the electricity supply network.
+OVH datacentres are powered by two separate electrical power supplies, and are also equipped with UPS devices.
+Power generators have an initial autonomy of 48hrs to counteract any electricity supply network failures.

 Geographically distant datacentres

-This enables OVH to guarantee continuity of service, even in the event of a major incident.
-For example, the backup of web hosting data located in Paris, is replicated every day on the Roubaix machines, while hubiC data is duplicated on three sites.
+This enables OVH to guarantee continuous service, even in the event of a major incident.
+For example, the backup of web hosting data located in Paris is replicated every day on the Roubaix machines, while hubiC data is duplicated on three sites.
 OVH also offers dedicated server customers the option of carrying out data backups across multiple datacentres.

 OVH is a technical service provider which supplies the infrastructure to host your data.
 Access to your data is strictly controlled, whether sensitive or not.